Most Diverse BSW Colleges in Iowa 2026

 $4,680

-The student body is 30.3% minority, which adds some diversity to classroom discussions and group projects.
+The student body is 28.4% minority, which adds some diversity to classroom discussions and group projects.
 Ellsworth Community College earns a "Moderate" diversity rating — there's meaningful variety in the student body, with room to improve.
-The gender balance ratio of 0.80 is moderate — there's some skew, but less than many social work programs.
+The gender balance ratio of 0.87 shows a nearly even split between male and female students — unusual and refreshing in social work.

 Minority Students